rahulpandharkar/feedback/README.md

 ### Admin Dashboard
 ![Admin Dashboard](Screenshots/admin_dashboard.png)
-*The admin dashboard provides an overview of user activities and system metrics.*
+*The admin dashboard provides an overview of all the issues reported and "hot topics".*

 ## Prerequisites